 Once known as the epitome of the Old West – complete with gold mines and cowboys – Denver has morphed into a beautiful, cosmopolitan destination.
 The city offers plenty of attractions for families, including the Denver Zoo, Denver Museum of Nature & Science, and Denver Botanic Gardens.
 But it’s an increasingly popular place for young twenty- and thirty-somethings as well; Denver’s Downtown, or LoDo as the locals call it, is chock-full of shopping, entertainment, and restaurants.
 This Memorial Day, Denver Day of the Rock will transform the neighborhood’s 16th Street Mall into a massive block party with live music, food stands, and beer gardens.
-Visitors can also check out the Downtown Denver Arts Festival, or get splashed at Water World’s opening weekend.
+Visitors can also check out the Downtown Denver Arts Festival.

 STAY: The Oxford is one of Denver’s most notable historic hotels, ideally located in the lively LoDo neighborhood and in close proximity to area hot spots.
 Many of the 80 individually decorated rooms include luxe touches such as claw-foot bathtubs, pillow-top mattresses, or bath butler service.
 The hotel offers ample entertainment with its beautiful two-story spa and The Cruise Room Bar, Denver’s oldest bar.

-St. Louis is a thriving Midwestern city, perhaps best known for the Gateway Arch – the Gateway to the West.
+St. Louis is a thriving Midwestern city, perhaps best known for the Gateway Arch — the Gateway to the West.
 St. Louis has plenty of historic character, and Forest Park is a major draw for locals and tourists alike with its ample grassy space, art museums, theaters, and golf courses.
-This Memorial Day, be sure to check out the Bluesweek Festival, featuring three days of blues, food, and cold beer at the Soldiers Memorial in Downtown St. Louis.
-Shakespeare in the Park will also be having free performances of Twelfth Night in Forest Park, the Missouri River Irish Fest is taking place in St. Charles, and guided hikes will lead nature buffs through the Cahokia Mounds.
+This Memorial Day, be sure to check out the Bluesweek Festival, featuring two days of blues, food, and cold beer at the Chesterfield Amphitheater.
+Shakespeare in the Park will also be having free performances of Henry V in Forest Park.

 STAY: The Cheshire has long been a St. Louis institution.
 The classic lobby and cozy Fox & Hounds tavern are charming, both filled with British-inspired elements.
 Plus, modern additions — such as the chic outdoor pool and terrace, as well as luxe amenities in the rooms — add a dose of freshness to the boutique appeal.

 Between the horse-drawn carriages, the colorful gardens, and the constant ocean breezes, Charleston exudes old-world romance.
 But many visitors also head to Charleston in hopes of exploring its numerous historical attractions.
 The Citadel, a historic military college, offers full dress parades that are free and open to the public every Friday afternoon, and various Civil War sites can be seen throughout the city and in the surrounding areas.
-Memorial Day kicks off the city’s world-renowned Spoleto Festival, which brings 17 days and nights of theater, dance, opera, symphonic and jazz music, and more to Charleston’s historic venues.
+Memorial Day weekend marks the official kickoff of the city’s world-renowned Spoleto Festival, which brings 17 days and nights of theater, dance, opera, symphonic and jazz music, and more to Charleston’s historic venues.

 STAY: The 41-room Andrew Pinckney Inn, located within walking distance of Historic District attractions, is housed within two historic buildings dating back to the 1860s.
 Its decor incorporates both traditional Charleston details (such as original brick walls) and West Indies style.
 The hotel has few on-site features, but the attractive rooms, convenient location, and multiple freebies make it a good value.

 Even on its infamous windy winter days, Chicago has a lot to offer travelers.
 World-class museums, great parks, top-notch dining and shopping, and cutting-edge architecture make Chicago one of the most fascinating cities in the Midwest.
-On Memorial Day, check out the city’s annual parade before watching the fireworks go off at Navy Pier in the evening.
-The Belmont-Sheffield Music Festival will also be taking place on Saturday and Sunday, as well as the Red, White and BBQ festival and competition featuring live music, chili tasting, and (of course) all-you-can-eat BBQ.
+Over Memorial Day weekend, check out the city’s annual parade before watching the fireworks go off at Navy Pier in the evening.
+About 30 minutes outside of the city, the Westmont Red, White and BBQ festival will also celebrate with live music, chili tasting, and (of course) all-you-can-eat BBQ.